pferdwurst/ynab_it/README.md

 ynab_it uses Intuit's Customer Account Data API to aggregate financial institution accounts (banking, mortgage, credit cards, investments) transactions on disk and massages them into a format that YNAB can later ingest.
 So yes, there's still the manual import step but, thankfully, the distance traversed is only a few sectors on your drive.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'ynab_it'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install ynab_it

+## Usage

+TODO: Use often, use wisely.